 There are two to three main reasons why someone might need one.
 In most cases, the DOB requires these letters to make significant alterations or remodeling work to a building.
 Sometimes, the DOB will also require these documents for a sale of a building.
 If your building already came with an LNO, then you should keep that in your files.

 If you find yourself in a position where you need an LNO, you probably wonder what you will need to do.
-The process of applying for a Letter of No Objection in NYC through an Expeditor typically takes around one month.
+Applying for a Letter of No Objection in NYC through an Expeditor typically takes around one month.
 Here’s a step-by-step explanation of what you’ll have to do:

 There are a lot of reasons why the DOB might deny your application.
 Here are the most common reasons why you might’ve been denied.

-It’s worth remembering that you can always reapply for a Letter of No Objection if the DBO denies your first request.
+Remember that you can constantly reapply for a Letter of No Objection if the DBO denies your first request.
 So if it was a matter of a lack of paperwork or if you managed to shuffle around the issue, you might get approved the next time.

 Truthfully, most people do not have an easy time when it comes to compiling the documentation you would need to get approved.
-It involves a lot of digging into public records and may even require you to find microfilm records of its use in newspapers.
+It involves much digging into public records and may even require you to find microfilm records of its use in newspapers.

 If you are unsure of what you need in your particular situation, don’t hesitate to ask for help.
 In most cases, your real estate agent or architect will know what to do or will be able to link you up with someone capable of it.